0x80/isolate-package/docs/firebase.md

 preserve live code updates when running the local Firebase emulators, which I think is highly desirable.

-The fork is almost identical, and the integration with isolate-package does not affect any existing functionality, so I do not think there's reason to worry about things breaking.
+The fork is pretty much identical, and the integration with isolate-package does not affect any existing functionality, so I do not think there is a reason to worry about things breaking.
 I will sync the fork with the upstream firebase-tools on a regular basis.
 The fork versions will match the firebase-tools versions for clarity.

 ## Deploying from multiple packages